slopez63/CSE160-Computer_Networks-Project_1/README.md

 Sigi Lopez
 12 February 2019

+Project 1: Neighbor Discovery and Flooding

-Project 1: Design and Decisions
+Design and Decisions

 The design idea behind flooding was to was to use a List data structure to store packets that were being sent and received allowing us to keep a record of what’s happening in the network.
 We used the List with the type package because packages contain a lot of information such as Package source, Package destination and more.